Vallparadís Park: Sculptures

 Scattered throughout the park are a series of sculptures.

-At the northern end of the park, next to the North Park, is located "Homage to Malevich" (in Catalan, Homenatge a Malèvitx).
+At the northern end of the park, next to the Parc del Nord, is located "Homage to Malevich" (in Catalan, Homenatge a Malèvitx).
 This sculpture is dedicated to Kazimir Malevich, a Russian painter, considered the creator of Suprematism.
 It is a work of Jorge de Oteiza, inaugurated on May 15, 1999.
 The piece had to be moved twice due to the urbanization of the so-called railwaymen's apartments and, later, for the construction of the Barcelona-Vallés line station.
 It weighs 26 tons and is made of zinc-coated metallized steel with a satin paint finish.
 The piece represents a test of a spatial rotation that Malevich called "Malevich's units".

-In the eastern branch of the park, also at the northern end, is located "La sardana", a monument located in the so-called Plano de la Fuente del Apotecario del Parque de Vallparadís.
+In the eastern branch of the park, also at the northern end, is located "La sardana", a monument located in the so-called Pla de la Font de l'Apotecari del Parc de Vallparadís.
 It is the work of the Escola d'Arts i Oficis de Barcelona (Catalan for: Municipal School of Arts and Crafts of Barcelona).
 It is a tribute to the sardana —a typical Catalan dance performed in a group and in a circle—, which explains the characteristic shape of the monument.
-On April 25 and 26, 1998, in the municipality of San Juan de las Abadesas, the Obra del Ballet Popular de Cataluña proclaimed Tarrasa as the pubilla of Catalonia.
-For this reason, one of the acts that took place was the inauguration of this monument, in an event presided over by the mayor of Tarrasa at that time, Manuel Royes, and the president of the Obra del Ballet Popular de Cataluña, Joan Vidal, in which a commemorative plaque was unveiled.
+On April 25 and 26, 1998, in the municipality of San Juan de las Abadesas, the Obra del Ballet Popular de Cataluña proclaimed Terrassa as the pubilla of Catalonia.
+For this reason, one of the acts that took place was the inauguration of this monument, in an event presided over by the mayor of Terrassa at that time, Manuel Royes, and the president of the Obra del Ballet Popular de Cataluña, Joan Vidal, in which a commemorative plaque was unveiled.
 This celebration was enlivened by the performance of several local groups, who danced sardanas.

-In the northern part of the park, at the access next to the 22 de julio walkway —between the Monner torrent and the Plan de la Fuente del Apotecario—, there is since 1999 the sculpture "Relaciones del espacio" (in Catalan; Relacions de l'espai.) by Àngel Màdico, a sculpture made up of five elements of different colors that contrast with the surroundings, depending on the position of the observer.
+In the northern part of the park, at the access next to the 22 de Juliol walkway —between the Monner torrent and the Pla de la Font de l'Apotecari—, there is since 1999 the sculpture Relacions de l'espai by Àngel Màdico, a sculpture made up of five elements of different colors that contrast with the surroundings, depending on the position of the observer.
 It consists of poles of more than three meters and at its end there are five different types of elements of nature and geometric shapes: the moon, the sun, the lightning bolt, a tyrangle and a rhombus in blue, yellow, red, green and pink colors, respectively.
 According to the author, the whole is an alloy of elements that contrast between nature itself and abstraction.
 This contrast is chosen so that the observer creates his own composition depending on the point of view in which he is with the possibility of altering it by changing its position.
 The sculpture of naïve character is one of the references of the users of the park.